Registered training organisations (supervising)

-As RTOs offer different ways of training, the employer and apprentice or trainee should 'shop around' for the appropriate training organisation for their needs.
-The employer and apprentice or trainee may consider needs such as where and how the trianing is delivered (e.g. in the workplace, online, via correspondence).
+RTOs offer different ways of training.
+In choosing their SRTO the employer and apprentice or trainee should consider what an RTO offers and how it would meet their needs, such as where and how the training would be delivered (e.g. by block attendance, in the workplace, online, via correspondence).

-Some RTOs are funded by the Department of Education and Training to provide training for most apprenticeships, and some traineeships, at a reduced cost, under the User Choice program.
-These RTOs are listed with the information about the individual apprenticeships and traineeships on the
+Some RTOs are funded by the Department of Employment, Small Business and Training to provide training for most apprenticeships, and some traineeships, at a reduced cost, under the User Choice program.
+These RTOs are listed under the individual apprenticeships and traineeships on the

 Queensland Training Information Service (QTIS) website.

 The employer and apprentice or trainee have the option to use one of these RTOs or to choose another RTO.
-The Australian Apprenticeship Support Network (AASN) provider can assist them to make an appropriate choice, while the MySkills website provides details of RTOs located nearby.
+The Australian Apprenticeship Support Network (AASN) provider can assist in making an appropriate choice, while the MySkills website provides details of RTOs located nearby.

 Responsibilities of the SRTO

-- Conduct an assessment to verify the employer has the capacity to supervise and train the apprentice or trainee.
+- Assess the employer's capacity to supervise and train the apprentice or trainee.

 - Negotiate and develop the training plan with the employer and apprentice or trainee within strict timeframes.
-The
+Refer to the

 ATIS-040 Training plan and training records information sheet.

-14 days of the training plan being signed, a training record in an appropriate format (e.g. paper-based or electronic format).
+14 days of the training plan has been signed.
+A training record may be in an appropriate format (e.g. paper-based, electronic).

-- During the term of the training contract, assist the employer and others who contribute to the apprentice or trainee's training to understand their roles and responsibilities in planning workforce tasks and delivering workplace training relevant to the apprentice or trainee's training.
+- Assist the employer and others who contribute to the apprentice or trainee's training to understand their roles and responsibilities in planning workforce tasks and delivering workplace training relevant to the apprentice or trainee's training.

 - Arrange additional learning support, if required.